veenastudio/flstudio-mcp/README.md

 ## Step 5: Download Packages
 Go to the folder with the trigger.py file.
 (This is the MCP Server file)

+Activate the conda environment (like you learned in the Claude MCP Setup Tutorial)

 Run this command to download the necessary packages: uv pip install httpx mido python-rtmidi typing fastmcp FL-Studio-API-Stubs
 (uv should be installed from the Claude MCP setup)